Stylitics/mobile-sdk-docs-releases/android/v1.0.11/UX_SDK_README.md

 ```
 **Note:** When replacement row is open the title will change to Close and it is not configurable by Integrator.

-* Below is the Product List screenshot when Integrator App uses the above configurations.

-</br>)

 **Classic Outfit Widget with some custom configurations for Product List**